 Finally, to wrap up the decade, a few more numbers changed.
 I’ve tracked players who were on the cover and then went on to win major BBWAA awards for that season, and so far there have been five MVPs and four Cy Young Award winners, but Ohtani was the first Rookie of the Year, in 2018.
 And 2019 gave us two more Hall of Famers to add to the tally: Mike Mussina and Roy Halladay bring that number to 21.
 Halladay joins Willie Mays as the only Hall of Famers to appear on two covers.

 The new decade brought with it a new reality — and not just because of the delayed season because of the coronavirus pandemic.
 Late in 2019, Sports Illustrated went though some significant changes, prompted by the title’s sale to a new ownership group and the shifting landscape of media.
-The biggest change is the shift to publishing the print magazine monthly, though the baseball preview issue remains a standalone edition.
+The biggest change is the shift to publishing the print magazine monthly, though the baseball preview issue was supposed to remain a standalone edition.
 That lasted all of one year, 2020; when the 2021 edition arrived, articles on basketball and fighting took up pages in the back.
 The preview issue is a shell of its former glory.

-What that meant for 2020 is three regional covers, with the subjects about as basic as you can get when picking three regions to target across the country: The three different covers feature representatives of the two Major League teams in New York, Chicago and Los Angeles.
+In 2020, there were three regional covers, with the subjects about as basic as you can get when picking three regions to target across the country: The three different covers feature representatives of the two Major League teams in New York, Chicago and Los Angeles.
 The Mets’ Pete Alonso and Yankees’ Gleyber Torres, the Cubs’ Javier Baez and Tim Anderson of the White Sox, and the Dodgers’ Mookie Betts and the Angels’ Shohei Ohtani.
 There are three significant aspects of these representatives.
 Betts and Ohtani each made his second cover, increasing the number of multi-cover subjects to 13.
 And Anderson’s appearance is — amazingly — the first by a White Sox player.
-Now only the Blue Jays, Braves and Marlins have yet to grace the cover of an SI baseball preview issue.
+Now only the Blue Jays, Braves (I know!) and Marlins have yet to grace the cover of an SI baseball preview issue.